-We are living in a world in which not one iota of any ancient
+We are living in a world in which not one iota of any ancient senses and spatial awareness helps develop math skills."

 "U.S.A.
 Gymnastics, the national governing body for gymnastics in the United States, studied the mental benefits of gymnastics on kids.
 The group found the strength kids build in their arms and hands improves their hand writing skills.
-The forward and backward movements or bilateral activities build visual and audio
+The forward and backward movements or bilateral activities build visual and audio muscles in the human body, although some figures go up to as many as

---columbus

-gymnyc.

-com/

-cangymnasticshelpkids/
+--- columbus gymnyc.
+COM/ cangymnasticshelpkids/

-state that

-there are over
+<<Most sources state that there are over 650 named skeletal

-650

-named

-skeletal